 CeFi is a bit of a black box from a user perspective.
 As a customer, you have very little idea about what is going on behind the scenes.
 This can be extremely problematic as you might not know the true health of a company or even how what is really going on there day to day.

 One of the main advantages of a DeFi system is the fact that it's permissionless.
 That means a user doesn't have to jump through any hoops or provide a ton of personal information to access DeFi services.

 It's typically more cost effective to use DeFi than a centralized system because of the low fees associated with running the system and the lack of intermediaries.

 DeFi services tend to offer higher interest rates than their CeFi counterparts, which means a better rate of return for anyone investing in it.

-The terms and conditions associated with the smart contracts that underpin DeFi are completely transparent the code can be viewed by anoyone, meaning they can be audited and analyzed.
+The terms and conditions associated with the smart contracts that underpin DeFi are completely transparent and the code can be viewed by anyone, meaning it can be audited and analyzed without bias.

 Like anything, though, there are also disadvantages.

 A crticism often leveled at DeFi is the relatively high level of technical knowledge needed to take part, as well as the clunky user experience lacking in intuitive interfaces.

 With no centralized authority, there is no one to provide support to the users of any DeFi products should something go wrong.